It can seem like a “Darned if you do…” situation.

 Ticks are major carriers of diseases—-according to the CDC there are more than 16 different tick-borne pathogens including Anaplasmosis, Babesiosis, Colorado tick fever, Heartland Virus, Lyme disease and Rocky Mountain Spotted Fever.
 Controlling the tick population amounts to fewer tick bites, which can protect you, your family and pets.

 Tick exposure can be year-round.
 They are more likely to spread diseases in the spring and summer during the nymph stage because they are harder to detect due to their small size, giving them ample time to feed and transmit infections.

 By the fall and winter seasons, ticks have grown to their full size and are typically active during this time as well.

 Regardless of time of year, if the tick carries the bacteria, people and pets can become infected after they are bitten.

 Ticks love damp, dark environments.
 If your property is moist and wooded, it likely has a tick population.

 Additionally, ticks thrive in vegetation.
-Tall grass, weeds, leaf litter and brush are some of the common places ticks can be found.
-In fact, many ticks use tall grass as an opportunity to search for a host — they latch onto the tall weeds and wait for an unsuspecting passing animal or human to jump on.
+Tall grass, weeds, leaf litter, and brush are some of the common places ticks can be found.
+In fact, many ticks use tall grass as an opportunity to search for a host — they latch onto the tall weeds and wait for an passing animal or human to jump on.